Gender pay gap reporting in Europe: Pay Transparency Directive now finalised

 The Directive will also require the accuracy of pay gaps to be confirmed by an employer’s management, with employee representatives being given an opportunity to interrogate the methodology used.
 The Irish regulations do not contain a requirement for anyone senior within the employer to vouch for the accuracy of the statistics.
 This is also something that will have to change, and will present an additional practical step for employers to overcome in order to meet their gender pay gap reporting obligations in Ireland.

 Impact of Pay Transparency Directive for employers in the UK

 The UK was something of a legislative trailblazer when gender pay gap reporting obligations were introduced in 2017, requiring all companies with 250 or more employees to report their statistics.
 Yet with the new Directive eventually applying to employers with just 100 employees, the UK’s regime no longer looks so innovative.

 The UK’s gender pay gap reporting regulations are currently being reviewed and the government has told us that its response will be published “in due course”.
 Could this review conclude that the headcount threshold be reduced to be in line with the Pay Transparency Directive?
 Maybe, but in our view it’s unlikely.

-The Pay Transparency Directive is the first major piece of European employment law legislation since Brexit.
-It marks the start of the UK’s divergence from European employment law.
+The Pay Transparency Directive is the first major piece of European equality legislation since Brexit.
 As well as the lower threshold, the Directive will introduce other elements that are not currently mirrored in the UK – including reporting based on categories of workers, the ability for employers to be questioned about their statistics and required to remedy ongoing pay gaps, and the requirement to conduct joint pay assessments.
 Taken together, this introduces a more proactive approach towards addressing pay gaps, as compared to the current UK obligation to simply report the data.